rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/README.md

 ```bash
 source .venv/bin/activate
 ```

+&nbsp;
+> [!NOTE]
+> If you are using Windows, you may have to replace the command above by `source .venv/Scripts/activate`

 Note that you need to activate the virtual environment each time you start a new terminal session.
 For example, if you restart your terminal or computer and want to continue working on the project the next day, simply run source `.venv/bin/activate` in the project folder to reactivate your virtual environment.